alinex/node-admin/doc/server/config.md

     "host": "localhost",
     "port": 3030,

+But keep in mind that if you change the server url the client has to be changed, too.
+You have to build the client with the new url because it is hardcoded within the client at build time.

 __loglevel__

 Set the level to be reported (including all levels before): 'error', 'warn', 'info', 'verbose', 'debug' or 'silly'.
 For production best is to use 'error' or 'info'.